 The easiest tuna pasta recipe around

-I love this Quick and Easy Tuna Pasta recipe – cheap, easy, tasty and very quick to make.
+We love this Quick and Easy Tuna Pasta recipe – it is cheap, easy, tasty and very quick to make.
 It has lots of return for little input (just what I like in a recipe!)

-This recipe was one of my own inventions when I shared a house in Headington, Oxford many years ago.
+This recipe was one of my first recipe inventions when I shared a house in Headington, Oxford many years ago.
 We would often take it in turns to cook.

-At home we always have the ingredients for this dish in the cupboard, so we can make without having to shop.
-And for those of us (my daughter) who do not like onions or sweetcorn, you can selectively add these separately at the end of cooking.
-Then everyone gets the ingredients they like.
+At home we always have the ingredients for this dish in the cupboard, so we can make it without having to shop.
+And for those of us (e.g. my daughter) who do not like onions or sweetcorn, you can selectively add these separately at the end of cooking if you need to.

-As you will see in my other recipes, we love Hellman’s in this house (and before you ask, no, I am not sponsored by them – wish I was – we eat a lot of it 😃 )
+As you will see in many of my other recipes, we love Hellmann’s in this house (and before you ask, no, I am not sponsored by them.
+Although I wish I was – as we do get through quite a lot of it 😃 )

-I think that tuna is one of the tastiest of fish, and the fact it can be kept in tins makes it an easy ingredient.
+I think that tuna is one of the tastiest of fish, and the fact it can be stored in tins makes it an easy ingredient for many pasta dishes.

-How to make this delicious pasta dish
+How to make tuna pasta

 If you enjoyed this dish you may also enjoy these recipes: